 Dr. Ocampo has a special interest in exotic animal medicine, particularly wildlife conservation.
 While attending KSU, he was able to take part in a research study involving flamingos and had a chance to assist in surgery on a blue iguana.
 In addition to exotic animal medicine, Dr. Ocampo also enjoys the areas of cardiology and internal medicine.

-When he is not working with animals, Dr. Ocampo enjoys hiking with his beautiful fiance Robin or spending time with their pug, Charlie.
+When he is not working with animals, Dr. Ocampo enjoys hiking with his beautiful wife, Robin, or spending time with their dogs, Charlie, Pickles, and Olive.
 Dr. Ocampo and Robin also have two cats at home, Max and Piper.
 In the future, he wants to travel more and expand his 'furry family'.